2023 Best Value Nursing Master's Degree Schools in the New England Region

 In addition to its best value ranking, and one of the reasons why the school is on the list, Fairfield U is ranked #3 for overall quality for nursing in the New England Region .

-Goodwin College ranked #10 on this year’s Best Value Nursing Master’s Degree Schools in the New England Region list.
-Goodwin is a small private not-for-profit school located in the city of East Hartford.
+Goodwin College did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #10 on the list.
+Goodwin is a small private not-for-profit school located in the small city of East Hartford.

 Out-of-state tuition fees for graduate students at Goodwin are $13,134 per year.

-Explore the best nursing schools for a specific state in the New England region.
+Explore the best nursing colleges for a specific state in the New England region.

 State | Degrees Awarded |